 Deal is a small town off the coast of Kent.
 As opposed to England’s other seaside cities, it offers a more slow-paced vibe.

-The 16th century Deal Castle was constructed by Henry VIII as an artillery fort.
-Given its coastal location, it was designed to protect against attack from France and the Holy Roman Empire.
+The 16th-century Deal Castle was constructed by Henry VIII as an artillery fort.
+Given its coastal location, it was designed to protect against attacks from France and the Holy Roman Empire.

 Deal Pier sits next to the town’s pebbled beach.
 It’s a quiet place for a stroll.
 And, if you walk to the end, you’ll find a lovely little cafe.

 The Deal Timeball Tower is a small volunteer-run museum.
 It’s an interesting place to learn about nautical navigation and local history.
 Admission is just £3 for adults and £2 for children and students.

 The small country town of Lewes contains several important historical buildings.
 It’s just the right size to fit in all the main highlights on a day trip.

-Lewes Castle and Museum is an 11th-century medieval fortress.
+Lewes Castle and Museum is an 11th-century mediaeval fortress.
 It’s one of the oldest Norman castles in England.
 You can climb to the top for incredible panoramic views over the town.

 The next-door museum contains local artefacts from the prehistoric period to the present.

 Anne of Cleves’ House is a 15th-century Tudor house.
 Although there’s some debate as to whether Anne actually lived here, it’s still a fine example of a house from the era of Henry VIII.